samikh-git/localrag/perpetua/README.md

 perpetua diff
 ```

-It shows if there difference between staged files and their tracked versions.
+It shows if there is a difference between staged files and their tracked versions.
 Ideally, more information can be provided in the future.

 ```bash
 perpetua search "query"